Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/painting.rst

 such as "Red Air" for a red airbrush.
 To toss out a brush, click the brush delete *X* button next to its name.
-If you want to keep this brush around for the next time you run Blender, click the *F* ake user button next to the brush delete X button.
+If you want to keep this brush around for the next time you run Blender, click the Fake user button (F) next to the brush delete (X) button.

 If you have a tablet pen with pressure sensitivity, toggle the small "P" button next to the opacity, size,